neilg63/julian_day_converter/README.md

 - `unixtime_to_julian_day(ts: i64) -> f64`
 - `unix_millis_to_julian_day(ts: i64) -> f64`

-These functions convert Unix timestamps directly to Julian days as a 64-bit float, compatible with many astronomical applications.
-The first converts Unix timestamps as seconds and the latter as milliseconds.
+These functions convert Unix timestamps directly to Julian days as 64-bit floats, compatible with many astronomical applications.
+The first converts Unix timestamps as seconds, and the latter as milliseconds.

 - `julian_day_to_unixtime(jd: f64) -> i64`
 - `julian_day_to_unix_millis(jd: f64) -> i64`

 These functions convert a Julian Day to a signed 64-bit integer that represents the time elapsed either in seconds or milliseconds since the start of 1970 UTC.

 If the second timestamp has to be cast to a 32-bit integer, dates before 1902 and after 2038 will be out of range.
-With 64-bit integers, the range is approximately ± 292 million years with milliseconds and 292 billion years with seconds.
+With 64-bit integers, the range is approximately ±292 million years with milliseconds and ±292 billion years with seconds.

 - `julian_day_to_weekday_index(jd: f64, offset_secs: i32) -> u8`